Its-manpreet/Its-manpreet/README.md

 - 👋 Hi, I’m @Its-manpreet
-- 👀 I’m interested in makeing fun electronic projects
+- 👀 I’m interested in making cool nodejs projects
-- 🌱 I’m currently learning how to make a bot for Minecraft as well as discord
+- 🌱 I’m currently learning sveltekit and in future will learn python and tensorflow
-- 💞️ I’m looking to collaborate on anything cool
+- 💞️ I’m looking to collaborate on my sveltekit website
 - 📫 How to reach me just dm me over on discord my id - manpreet_dhaliwal also join my discord sevrer https://dsc.gg/chillclubop

 <!---